 The person that :

-(A) is legally responsible for the operation of the FOOD ESTABLISHMENT including but not limited to the owner, the owner's agent, or other PERSON.

-and possesses a valid health permit to operate a FOOD ESTABLISHMENT.the food establishment.
+is legally responsible for the operation of the FOOD ESTABLISHMENT including but not limited to the owner, the owner's agent, or other PERSON. and possesses a valid health permit to operate atheres food establishment.

 PERSON means Person